ekopylova/OTU-clustering/README.md

 Scripts for benchmarking and comparison of short read OTU clustering tools available via QIIME 1.9.0.
 The full benchmark can be launched with the script `OTU-clustering/shell_scripts/launch_benchmark.sh`.
-This script will execute all of the software tools and perform analysis using the datasets & scripts below.
+This script will execute all software tools and perform analysis using the datasets & scripts below.
 The user must modify the working directory path in `launch_benchmark.sh` prior to executing this script.
 Only commands for launching software in `OTU-clustering/shell_scripts/commands_16S.sh` and `OTU-clustering/shell_scripts/commands_18S.sh` are called using the qsub environment, although this is